nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 This is by far the most important aspect of your API design and ―in contrast to most other steps― is often reused across different types of requests.

 The main problem with response messages is backwards compatibility.
-It is safe to assume any status code, error message, typo... any outdated behaviour by the service a client will now rely upon.
+It is safe to assume any status code, error message, typo... any outdated behaviour by the service a client will rely upon when the system has been in production for a while.

 While backwards-incompatible changes are manageable through incrementing the API-version they too are fraught with problems, primarily because in practice it takes a lot of overhead and time to update all clients to this new API version.
 It is not uncommon for a third-party client to take years before getting upgraded.